kayahr/signal/README.md

 ### Signal Scope

-Signal scopes can be used by frameworks to support automatic destruction of signals which needs to be destructed (Like `ObserverSignal`).
+Signal scopes can be used by frameworks to support automatic destruction of signals which needs to be destructed (Like `ObserverSignal` or `ComputedSignal`).
 The workflow is pretty simple:

-* Create new Signal Scope for a specific application module (like a UI Component).
+* Create new Signal Scope for a specific application module (like a UI Component) and activate it
-* Set created signal scope as current scope.
 * Initialize application module.
-This might create signals which are then automatically associated with the current signal scope.
+This might create signals which are then automatically associated with the currently active signal scope.
 * Destroy the signal scope when the application module is no longer needed.
 This destroys all signals which were created while this scope was active.

 Simplified code example: